Mediavine Review (Should You Make the Switch?)

 Payments

 Mediavine pays on or before the 5th of each month.
-Payments are on a NET 65 basis which means you get paid 65 days after the end of a given month.
+Payments are on a NET 65 basis, meaning you get paid 65 days after the end of a given month.
 For example, revenue earned in January will hit your PayPal account in April.

 As a publisher, you will receive 75% of the total monthly revenue, and Mediavine will keep 25%.
 There is a loyalty bonus scheme, which means you’ll receive a bigger share of the revenue the longer you stay on as a Mediavine publisher.